-A woman in Tokyo fell into the gap between the platform and a 32-ton train.
+A woman near Tokyo fell into the gap between the platform and a 32-ton train.
 40 commuters stepped off, lined up along the carriage, and pushed it sideways.
-She was pulled free, completely uninjured.
-Eight minutes later, the train was back on schedule.
+She was pulled free.
+Completely uninjured.
+8 minutes later, the train was back on schedule.
+Because of course it was.

 40 Commuters Pushed a 32-Ton Train to Free a Trapped Woman